TorinM/ink/README.md

 ## Road Map

-- Allow for multi-line editing
+- Allow for cursor movement with arrow keys

 ## Known Issues

-- Backspace does not remove the text itself, rather just moves the gap pointers
+- Adding newline to the buffer does not reset the cursor to the first column

 ## Dependencies